Harry Potter and the Prisoner of Azkaban

 Year three at Hogwarts means new fun and challenges as Harry learns the delicate art of approaching a Hippogriff, transforming shape-shifting Boggarts into hilarity and even turning back time.
 But the term also brings danger: soul-sucking Dementors hover over the school, an ally of the accursed He-Who-Cannot-Be-Named lurks within the castle walls, and fearsome wizard Sirius Black escapes Azkaban.
 And Harry will confront them all.

+The closest rivalry is with The Conjuring at 52% — a matchup tight enough that a handful of votes could flip the lead.
 Sonic the Hedgehog 3 is the easy matchup at 100%.
-Toy Story is the kryptonite at 17%.
+Toy Story is the kryptonite at 14%.
 The gap between best and worst opponent says a lot about what Harry Potter and the Prisoner of Azkaban can and can't handle.

 Featured in Qual melhor filme???? (varios temas).